[Updated for 2021]

-Although Vidyard is a bit more complex and is recommended for people who are very serious about their videos and/or looking to drive traffic to their website, one of the main positives of Vidyard is the fact that they do offer animated explainer videos you can custom create.
+Although Vidyard is a bit more complex, and is recommended for people who are very serious about their videos and/or looking to drive traffic to their website, one of the main positives of Vidyard is the fact that they do offer animated explainer videos you can custom create.

-This is highly favorable for those looking to create the traditional animated explainer video and the reviews of Vidyard indicate that, although the platform takes a bit more time to master, it has many more options than others currently on the market.
+This is highly favorable for those looking to create the traditional animated explainer video, and the reviews of Vidyard indicate that although the platform takes a bit more time to master, it has many more options than others currently on the market.

 Bottom Line: Vidyard or Loom?

-But seriously, in the end, both options provide helpful and highly useful elements for explainer videos and marketing alike.
-It all depends on what you are looking for essentially and how much these video platforms are truly worth to you and your team.
+Your favorite answer: it depends.
+In the end, both options provide helpful and highly useful elements for explainer videos and marketing alike.
+It all depends on what you are looking for and how much these video platforms are truly worth to you and your team.

-If you're looking for an easy-to-use lightweight tool just for explainer videos, choose Loom.
-If you're looking for a more robust platform that can track metrics, integrate with your tech stack and personalize videos (and you have a budget for video marketing), choose Vidyard.
+If you're looking for an easy-to-use, lightweight tool just for explainer videos, choose Loom.
+If you're looking for a more robust platform that can track metrics, integrate with your tech stack, and personalize videos (and you have a budget for video marketing), choose Vidyard.